MahdiatK/SoftwareDevelopmentUnite/README.md

 ---

 ## Further Development
-For future development we aim to complete more of the features listed in teh read me making the application more appealing and usable.
+For future development we aim to complete and continue developing more of the features listed in the read me making the application more appealing and usable.

 ---